DylanLawless/DylanLawless.github.io/_topic/precision_med/stargazing.md

 Identification of _CYP2D6_ alleles using [Stargazer's](https://stargazer.gs.washington.edu/stargazerweb/index.html)
 genotyping pipeline.
-Details of the Stargazer genotyping pipeline have been described previously [1].
+Details of the Stargazer genotyping pipeline have been described previously
+{% cite lee2019stargazer %}.

 _Background note: Haplotypes are group of alleles that are inherited together from a single parent.